|

 Rev. J. Llewellyn-Croft.
 They had

-been presented by the St. Brides Major Coronation Committee and were recorded in
+been presented by the St. Brides Major Coronation Committee and were recorded in The Royal Book of Commemorative Tree Planting Throughout the British Empire and

-Part of the United States.
 They must have been a

 wonderful sight, as they comprised: